JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes elements of a file path according to special strings inserted into that path.

 ```
-FUNCTION AfxPathCanonicalize (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathCanonicalize (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |